 Funeral services will be held Saturday, November 2, 2019 beginning at 11:00 a.m. in the Glen Eagle 1st Ward meetinghouse of The Church of Jesus Christ of Latter-day Saints; 3426 West Augusta Drive, Syracuse, UT 84075.
 A viewing will be held prior to the funeral from 9:30 a.m. – 10:30 a.m. at the same location.

-To send flowers to Elton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elton Duane Nead, please visit our floral store.